joshuabradley012/nested-tree/README.md

   - Pros: fast reads, no recursion, moderately complex writes, supports DAGs as well as trees
   - Cons: complex implementation, large storage requirements O(n^2) in the worst case

+I have chosen to implement an adjacency list.
+In a mature production instance, one may find that users want to share schema fragments (e.g. reusable schemas like {image, headline, copy}), reference properties from other trees (e.g. company address), or perform complex subtree queries in which case the complexity of a closure table would be justified.

 Also, the order of children must be preserved.
 Fractional keys are the most scalable way to handle this.
 Again, let's explore the trade-offs of common fractional key implementations:

 - Integers with gaps: